 Physical examinations are required by October 1st (or 30 days from the first day of school) for all new entrants, kindergartners, students entering 1st, 3rd, 5th, 7th, 9th and 11th grade.
 Physicals are also required for any student participating in a sports activity.
 All physicals must be completed on the mandatory NYS physical form by your doctor.
 All students are required to have Diphtheria, Pertussis, Tetanus, Measles/Mumps/Rubella (MMR), Polio, Hepatitis B and Varicella vaccines as mandated by NYS law.
-All students entering school are required to have DTap - 4-5 doses (with one dose being given after the 4th birthday), Polio - 4 doses (with one dose being given after the 4th birthday), MMR - 2 doses, Hepatitis B - 3 doses, and Varicella - 2 doses.
-In addition, all students entering grade 6 must have a Tdap vaccine by their 11th birthday and at least one dose of Meningococcal conjugate vaccine (MenACWY) entering grades 7, with a 2nd dose after their 16th birthday.
+All students entering school are required to have DTap - 4-5 doses (with one dose being given after the 4th birthday), Polio - 4 doses (with one dose being given after the 4th birthday), Polio - 4 doses (with one dose being grade 6 must have a Tdap vaccine by their 11th birthday and at least one dose of Meningococcal conjugate vaccine (MenACWY) entering grades 7, with a 2nd dose after their 16th birthday.
 If a student has not had the required vaccines, they will be excluded from school as per the NYS guidelines.
-Hearing and vision screening will be performed by the school nurse for any new entrant and students in grades K, 1, 3, 5, 7, 9 and 11 as well as any other time as it may be deemed necessary.
+Hearing and vision screening will be performed by the school nurse for any new entrant and students in grades K, 1, 3, 5, 7 and 11th as well as any other time as it may be deemed necessary.